Skip to content

 Key name Requirement Level Data type Description

-GeneratedBy OPTIONAL string or array of strings Identifier(s) of the activity/activities responsible for the creation of the data.
+GeneratedBy OPTIONAL array of strings Identifier(s) of the activity/activities responsible for the creation of the file.

 Related activities MUST be described as specified in the Activities section.

-SidecarGeneratedBy OPTIONAL string or array of strings Identifier(s) of the activity/activities responsible for the creation of the sidecar JSON file.
+SidecarGeneratedBy OPTIONAL array of strings Identifier(s) of the activity/activities responsible for the creation of the sidecar JSON file.

 Related activities MUST be described as specified in the Activities section.